unixorn/awesome-zsh-plugins/README.md

 * [fzf-finder](https://github.com/leophys/zsh-plugin-fzf-finder) - Plugin to have a cool search keybinding with [fzf](https://github.com/junegunn/fzf) and (optionally) [bat](https://github.com/sharkdp/bat).
 Searches in the local tree of subdirectories for files.
 * [fzf-widgets](https://github.com/ytet5uy4/fzf-widgets) - Adds some ZLE widgets for [fzf](https://github.com/junegunn/fzf).
 * [grep2awk](https://github.com/joepvd/grep2awk) - ZLE widget to transform `grep` command into `awk` command.
+* [hints](https://github.com/joepvd/zsh-hints) - Display glob and parameter flags and other non completable info right under your editing buffer.
 * [history-here](https://github.com/leonjza/history-here) - Binds `^G` to quickly toggle the current shell history file location.
+* [history-popup](https://github.com/lcrespom/oh-my-zsh-history-popup) - captures the PageUp key and uses `dialog` to open a popup menu with the history, so the user can interactively navigate through it and pick the history line to bring back to the prompt.
+* [history-search-multi-word](https://github.com/zdharma/history-search-multi-word) - syntax highlighted, multi-word history searcher for ZSH, bound to Ctrl-R, with advanced functions (e.g. bump of history entry to top of history).
 * [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after `zsh-syntax-highlighting`, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md.
 * [manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
+* [navigation-tools](https://github.com/psprint/zsh-navigation-tools) - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
 * [syntax-highlighting-filetypes](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
 * [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [system-clipboard](https://github.com/kutsan/zsh-system-clipboard) - Adds key bindings support for ZLE (Zsh Line Editor) clipboard operations for vi emulation keymaps.
 It works under Linux, macOS and Android (via Termux).